• Home

 There are two main types of bags, ones that come pre-weighted and those that you add your own weight to as needed.
 Weight can be added by putting sand, gravel, stones, extra gear, etc. in the bag or sling.
 This helps you adjust the weight to be best for your tripod as you want to be sure not to overload your tripod.

-Obviously traveling with heavy sandbags in your luggage is not going to be ideal, so for traveling, the add your own weight tripod bags are going to be the best option.
-A couple of different examples are these fillable sandbag weights and this sling style one.
+Obviously traveling with heavy sandbags in your luggage is not going to be ideal, so for traveling, the add-your-own-weight tripod bags are going to be the best option.
+Common formats include fillable sandbag weights (which lie flat on the ground beneath the tripod) and sling-style bags that hang from the tripod’s center column hook.

 I would get your tripod first and then see if you think it needs extra weight for stabilization for the kinds of shooting you do.
 You also want to make sure that you get a weight bag that will fit your particular model of tripod as many, for example, require a hook on the central column.